syntasso/kratix/docs/writing-a-promise.md

 * `wget https://raw.githubusercontent.com/jenkinsci/kubernetes-operator/master/config/crd/bases/jenkins.io_jenkins.yaml -P resources`
 * `wget https://raw.githubusercontent.com/jenkinsci/kubernetes-operator/master/deploy/all-in-one-v1alpha2.yaml -P resources`

 Next we need to inject Jenkins files into our `jenkins-promise-template.yaml`.
-To make this step simpler we have written a _very basic_ tool to grab all YAML documents from all YAML files located in `resources` and inject them into the `clusterWorkerResources` scalar.
+To make this step simpler we have written a _very basic_ tool to grab all YAML documents from all YAML files located in `resources` and inject them into the `workerClusterResources` scalar.

 `path/to/kratix/hack/worker-resource-builder/worker-resource-builder -k8s-resources-directory ${PWD}/resources -promise ${PWD}/jenkins-promise-template.yaml > jenkins-promise.yaml`